MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 ![freqspec](https://user-images.githubusercontent.com/90972284/133916808-8d81438e-ae1e-4755-9821-452a887f4b21.png)

-The mechanism by which PLL makes a VCO oscillate is by comparing the signal generated by a VCO to a reference signal and adjusting the error to ensure the VCO output mimics tlhe reference signal.
-Mimicing implies that the output generated differs from the input by a perfectly controlled frequency or phase amount.
+The mechanism by which the PLL makes a VCO oscillate is by comparing the signal generated by a VCO to a reference signal and adjusting the error to ensure the VCO output mimics the reference signal.
+Mimicking implies that the output generated differs from the input by a perfectly controlled frequency or phase amount.
 The reference signal could be generated by a Quartz crystal.
 The working of the PLL above can be illustrated using a control system.

 Figure 3: Control System Illustration of the working of a PLL

 ![controlsystem](https://user-images.githubusercontent.com/90972284/133916993-d5fec7f3-f1a6-4dbd-8a50-837d86ffe250.png)

-The working of the different components of this control system are discussed below.
+The working of the different components of this control system is discussed below.

 ## Phase Frequency Detector (PFD)
 The PFD compares the feedback signal with the reference signal.
 There are two possibilities.